 Ironically, as many workers went fully-remote, on-site support became more necessary than ever to make remote work possible.
 As guidance on health and safety during the COVID-19 pandemic continues to evolve, we’ve compiled the latest advice to help service providers understand what it takes to keep their employees, subcontractors, and on-demand technicians safe on-site.

-Here are 7 ways that Field Nation clients can keep technicians safe when conducting work on-site:
+Here are the top 8 ways Field Nation customers keep technicians safe when conducting work on-site:

 1. Schedule work orders during off-hours

 Work with your end-clients to schedule work orders when sites are not heavily populated.
 If the site is a retail location, for example, try setting work order windows for before and/or after store hours.
 Even if some staff remain, a technician should reasonably be able to maintain 6 feet of space away from other people.
 This might not be possible when stores, especially superstores and grocery stores, are open for business.

 Technicians are interested in very different information regarding work sites than they were at the beginning of the pandemic.
 Try to set reasonable expectations for what technicians can expect on-site, and be specific about the location type.
 Try to answer the following questions when handing off a project: